cBournhonesque/lightyear/NOTES.md

     2024-01-06T07:17:11.207943Z [32m INFO leafwing_inputs::shared: Player after physics update tick=Tick(1019) entity=7v0 position=Position(Vec2(-50.0, -200.0))

+- TODO: lockstep.
+All player just see what's happening on the server. that means inputs are not applied on the client (no prediction). the client just uses the confirmed state from server. (with maybe interpolation)

+  CONS: delay.
+  PROS: no visual desyncs.

+- TODO:
+  - DELAYED INPUTS: on local, our render tick (prediction timeline) is 10.
+But when we press a button, we will add the button press to the buffer at tick 16, and we immediately send to the server all the actions up to tick 16.
+The input timeline is in the future compared to the render timeline.
+    That means that on client, we don't use directly the ActionState (which gets updated immediately), but instead we must get the correct ActionState from the buffer of ActionStates. i.e. when we reach tick 16, we get the ActionState from the buffer.
+  - flow is: press input (at client tick 10), update-action-state, store it in buffer for tick 16, then read from buffer at tick 10 to set action set.
+    - if the total RTT is smaller than 6 ticks, then we will never get a rollback because server and client will have run the same sequence of actions!
+- TODO: prediction smoothing.
+2 options.
+  - we do rollback, compute the new predicted entity now.
+And then we interpolate by 'smooth' amount to it instead of just teleporting to it that means that we might do a lot of rollbacks in a row.
+  - we do rollback, compute the new predicted entity in X ticks from now. then we enter RollbackStage::Smooth where we interpolate between now and X+5.
+We disable checking for rollbacks during that time.
+Client inputs should affect both the entity now and the entity we are aiming for (X+5)

 - TODO: also remove ShouldBePredicted or ShouldBeInterpolated on server after we have sent it once